JinfengWenCode/Serverless_Variance/README.md

 # Demystifying the Ignored: Exploring the Overlooked Performance Variance in Serverless Computing

+Welcome to visit the homepage of our paper entitled "Demystifying the Ignored: Exploring the Overlooked Performance Variance in Serverless Computing".
+The homepage contains the dataset, scripts, and deployment code used in this paper.

 ## Dataset

 * **Research papers**: In the file "**Collected research papers.xlsx**", there is detailed information about 59 research papers that we collected, including